 My day started with a champagne tasting at the Krone by the winemaker himself at 10.45 and followed with a very interesting tour of the cellars by his lovely wife.

-All the turning, labeling and packing is done by hand…
+All the turning, labelling and packing of the Krone Sparkling Wine is done by hand…

 We did a walking tour through Tulbagh and learned all abou the Earthquake but as I cannot memorize every bit of info if have borrowed the info from the Tulbus Tourism website. www.tulbaghtourism.co.za